-Basically, the reason why Aumann's original argument carries over so straightforwardly to more general and abstract theories is that fact that argument is true whenever (i) a countably additive probability-like measure is defined over the same set of states of the world $\Omega$ and the same sigma-algebra $\Sigma$ which belongs to the knowledge model $(\Omega, Q_1,...,Q_N,\Sigma)$; and (ii) that it is possible to come up with a good definition of conditioning.
-In this sense, the agreement theorem should be seen more like a statement about probability theories defined over knowledge models, than a criterion to delineate different physical theories.
+The reason Aumann's original argument carries over to more general theories stems from: $(i)$ the use of a countably additive probability-like measure defined over the same set of states of the world $\Omega$ and the same sigma-algebra $\Sigma$ which, in turn, defines the underlying knowledge model $(\Omega, Q_1,...,Q_N,\Sigma)$; and $(ii)$ an appropriate definition of conditioning.
+In this sense, we believe the agreement theorem should be viewed more as a statement about probability theories defined over knowledge models, rather than a criterion for delineating different physical theories.